ncblair/picture_evolution2.0/README.md

 ## By Nathan Blair and Adarsh Karnati

 Originally, this was a python project.
-To see how we implemented image evolution in python, check out my Picture_Evolution repository (See Picture_Evolution/helpers/engine.py)
+To see how we implemented image evolution in python, check out my Picture_Evolution repository